tertsdiepraam/Icuerus/README.md

 # Icuerus
 Icuerus will allow you to cue music in theatrical plays or at other events which require similar functionality.
 It is built with HTML5, JavaScript and CSS, which makes it cross-platform and easily accesible.
 The functionality of Icaudio includes hotkeys, looping, fading and seeking.
 It also allows for saving and loading JSON files.

 This was a quick project that I made for a school play I took part in.
 It was successfully used at the performance.
+The play was called Icarus, hence the name Icuerus.

 ## Usage
 Sound files are loaded with the "Choose File" button in the top left of the screen.